Parrots’ tongues enable them to mimic words, manipulate and funnel food into the throat, handle objects, and taste items.

 What Does A Parrot’s Tongue Look Like?

-At first glance, a parrot’s tongue looks quite similar to our own as it’s fleshy, small, and can be pink or lightly colored.
+A parrot’s tongue looks similar to ours as it’s fleshy, small, and can be pink or lightly colored.

-Parrots can even curiously extend their tongues, which can appear as though they’re playfully mocking others.
-However, all similarities end there, both in form and function.
+Parrots can extend their tongues, appearing to be playfully mocking others.
+However, all similarities end there in form and function.

 - Long enough to extend out of the beak